AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ## Create a Content Fragment {#create-fragment}

 Content Fragments represent your headless content.
 But they can only be created based on a predefined content structure.
-The Content Fragment model you created previously serves as that structure.
+The Content Fragment model that you created previously serves as that structure.

 1. Tap or click the **Create** button at the top-right of the console to open the **New Content Fragment** dialog to start creating a new Content Fragment.